zircote/swagger-php/docs/guide/under-the-hood.md

 ### Workflow

 * Edit `.md` files in the `docs` folder
-* Update annotation / attribute PHP docblocks.<br>These will be extracted during publishing intot the  [reference](../reference/) section.
+* Update annotation / attribute PHP docblocks.<br>These will be extracted during publishing into the  [reference](../reference/) section.
 * Run 'composer docs:build' to check for any errors
 * Run 'composer docs:dev' to test the generated documentation locally (`localhost:3000`)
 * Create PR and update `master`